- Christmas, or the Christmas season.

 Origin of yule

 The grand staircase is as black before me as a Yule midnight!Red Cap Tales

-This was at yule, and the same practice held in the parish school of Thrums.Auld Licht Idylls
+This was at Yule, and the same practice held in the parish school of Thrums.Auld Licht Idylls

-"Geoffrey," whispered Mr. yule, with an air of satisfaction.Moods
+"Geoffrey," whispered Mr. Yule, with an air of satisfaction.Moods

 Old English geol, geola "Christmas Day, Christmastide," from Old Norse jol (plural), a heathen feast, later taken over by Christianity, of unknown origin.